Numeric is the class from which all higher-level numeric classes should inherit.

 Generates a sequence of numbers; with a block given, traverses the sequence.

-Of the Core and Standard Library classes, Integer
+Of the Core and Standard Library classes, Integer, Float, and Rational use this implementation.

 A quick example: